projectatomic/atomic-enterprise/docs/debugging-atomic-enterprise.md

 Benign Errors/Messages
 ----------------------

-There are a number of suspicious looking messages that appear in the openshift log output which can normally be ignored:
+There are a number of suspicious looking messages that appear in the Atomic Enterprise log output which can normally be ignored:

 1. Failed to find an IP for pod (benign as long as it does not continuously repeat)